American Academy of Otolaryngology–Head and Neck Surgery: Membership

 The Academy represents the interests of more than 12,000 ENT physicians worldwide and their patients.
 Membership categories range from board certified Physicians to Residents.
-Special rates are available for Military/Government and International Members.

-Membership benefits include a subscription to a scientific peer-monthly journal, the ability to participate in the Reg-ent ENT Clinical Data Registry, access to the global community via ENTConnect – the private social network, humanitarian opportunities and ongoing CME education.

 History

 The organization began in 1896 as the Western Ophthalmological, Otological, Laryngological and Rhinological Association ("Western" referred to the Western United States).
 In 1898, the association became known as the Western Ophthalmologic and Oto-Laryngologic Association.
 In 1903, it was renamed again to reflect its nationwide membership as the American Academy of Ophthalmology and Oto-Laryngology (AAOO).

-By 1962 there was recognition that the specialties of ophthalmology and otolaryngology were diverging enough to warrant separate professional associations.
+By 1962, there was recognition that the specialties of ophthalmology and otolaryngology were diverging enough to warrant separate professional associations.
 By the early 1970s, some separation of offices and functions was in place.

 The AAOO was incorporated in 1978, and was dissolved the following year after the membership voted to create an American Academy of Otolaryngology and an American Academy of Ophthalmology in its stead.
 The American Academy of Otolaryngology existed for 2 years before adding "Head and Neck Surgery" to its name, yielding the American Academy of Otolaryngology–Head and Neck Surgery in 1980.

 In 1981, the American Council of Otolaryngology (ACO), which had formed in the 1960s for purposes outside the scope of the original educational organization (such as lobbying), merged with the American Academy of Otolaryngology–Head and Neck Surgery.